 Debt.
-When you hear the word debt it definitely brings up negative feelings.
+When you hear the word debt, it brings up negative feelings.
 But not all debt is a bad thing.
-In fact, most experts agree that there is such a thing as good debt.
+Most experts agree that there is such a thing as good debt.
 So, here’s why debt is bad.

 So what is the difference?
 In a nutshell, good debt is when you owe money for something that will be financially beneficial in the long run.

 When you get a mortgage, you are technically in debt for your mortgage amount.
-But housing is generally a sound financial investment.
-With home improvements and time, you will build up equity in your house that you can leverage when you sell your home.
+However, housing is generally a sound financial investment.
+With home improvements and time, you will build up home equity to leverage when you sell your home.

-Another type of debt that is considered “good” is money owed for education or training.
+Another type of debt considered “good” is money owed for college, higher education, or training.
 If you have to get a loan for college or trade school that will help you earn more money in the future, that is considered good debt.
 This is debatable, but student loan debt is not as bad as high-interest or payday loans.
 A student loan has a financial benefit because you can get a better-paid job.

 Bad debt is money owed for pretty much everything else.
 Cars depreciate along with every other physical product.
 When you take out a loan or use a credit card to purchase items that you won’t be able to sell for a profit, that is bad debt.